antonmedv/silicone-skeleton/README.md

 Every part is configurable.
 You can choose anything you want.

-This Silex modification contain next:
+This Silex modification contains the following:
 * HttpCache
 * Class Controllers
 * Doctrine Common